 I keep pinching myself to make sure I’m not dreaming.

-Dan quite likely would have been one of those seventeen men in a room of twenty eligible bachelors that I might have automatically excluded based on first impressions.
+Dan likely would have been one of those seventeen men in a room of twenty eligible bachelors that I might have automatically excluded based on first impressions.
 But if we operate within that formula, there’s a good chance someone among the overlooked would be that stand-in-the-fire-with-us best friend and life’s mate.

 And that matters.
 Immensely.